Providing access to higher education in prisons and enhancing the academic experience for all.

 Take LIFE Courses

 Undergraduate students may enroll in relocated classes to study with LIFE students.
-LIFE courses open to undergraduates in the upcoming semesters:
+Fill out this form to get involved.

 Teach LIFE Courses